bosslawl/NetLimiterPatch/README.md

 NetLimiterPatch allows you to open Netlimiter 5 Pro even if it is normally disallowed by AntiCheats, it is just a 2 minute hex edit of some detected NetLimiter strings.

+## Disclaimer

+This repository contains findings and test software related to security research on video games.
+Since there is no program by the developer all findings will be publically published for free.
+We do not take responsibility for what anyone does using our findings or software.
+This project is being created for educational and security research purposes only!

+We are not encouraging modding or cheating with this repository.
+It is purely for educational purposes only. to companies including but not limited to Epic Games, EA, Bohemia Interative, Bluehole, Daybreak, Activision, Rockstar, Cubic Games, and Devolver Digital this is a copyright disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
+Fair use is a use permitted by copyright statute that might otherwise be infringing.
+Non-profit, educational or personal use tips the balance in favor of fair use.

 ## Installation

 - You must have [NetLimiter 5.3.6.0](https://download.netlimiter.com/nl/netlimiter-5.3.6.0.exe) installed for this particular version to work.